 Once I started practicing minimalism again, I found the benefits of minimalism in every aspect of my life.
 It’s not only about getting rid of excess stuff or clean out the closet.
 It changed my mindset to live simply and intentionally.

 With a minimalist perspective, I choose to own less, spend my time on something that I love and add value to my life.

 Minimalism looks different in everyone’s life.
 I’m not an extreme minimalist.
 I still like buying and keeping things that I love, just like craft books and stationery.

-When I first started my minimalist journey, I felt like there’re tons of things to do.
-I then focus to simplify my home first because I was surrounded by clutter at that time.
+When I started my minimalist journey, I felt like there’re tons of things to do.
+I then focused to simplify my home first because I was surrounded by clutter at that time.

 Today, I’d like to share with you how to get started to simplify your home that’ll make things a lot simpler and make your life easier.